 For a leading Data Governance company, we provided a set of industry-specific diagrams supporting data management.
 Their purpose is to visualize the dependency between data collected in data catalogs.

-The following diagram represents the visual presentation of data placed in various databases and data warehouses.
+The following diagram represents the visual presentation of data placed in various databases and data warehouses, reinforcing the importance of accurate data lineage.
 Categorized with AI into data sets and presented visually in swim lanes.
 Each node comes with a collapsible property section.
 The mechanism is equipped with a detection algorithm to ensure proper re-layout in any view.

 This diagram represents the data organization and relationships with various databases and data warehouses.
 Each parent node can lead to many other nodes and vice versa.
 The advanced layout is based on a custom diagram layout.